 - If you are looking to adopt, your costs depend on which process you choose.
 Using a domestic adoption agency runs an average of $28,000.
 International adoption costs between $20,000 and $40,000.

 Home is Where the Dangers Are

 Okay, that is a bit dramatic.
 But it is true that many of the most common child injuries happen around the house.
 In addition to learning emergency first aid and CPR, you want to prepare your home in a way that can prevent injuries.

-- If you have mobility issues, take extra measure to make it easier to get around the house.
+- If you have mobility concerns, take extra measure to make it easier to get around the house.
 Place ramps over steps, widen doorways, and consider putting automatic openers on doors.
-When dealing with a wiley toddler, you’ll be thankful for the ease.
+When dealing with a toddler, you’ll be thankful for the ease.

 - The bathroom is the most dangerous room in the house.
 Set a safe maximum temperature for hot water, install handrails by the toilet and tub, and place non-slip mats wherever needed.